kitttn/temptest/Build-default-config.md

 ./nuttx/configs/ara
 ```

-When the build script completes successfully, the resulting image files (binary and ELF) are placed in
+When the build script completes successfully, the resulting image files (binary and ELF) are placed along with a symbol able (System.map) in

 ```
 ./build/<name-of-build>/image/
 ```

 Where \<name-of-build\> is the defconfig relative path, with the slashes replaced with dashes.

 ## Building all defconfigs